neshb/React-docker-app/README.md

-# To run project container you shoud clone this project in your local machine and should also have docker in your local machine.
+# To run project container you should clone this project in your local machine and should also have docker in your local machine.
 After that you can run `docker compose up` command to run react project in docker container.

 # Getting Started with Create React App